 E-Cigarette Users Can Get Non-Smoker Rates

-If you have spoken to your local agent because you use e-cigarettes, and they quoted you a smokers rate, then we can help.
+If you have spoken to your local agent because you use electronic cigarettes, and they quoted you a smokers rate, then we can help.

 The cost of the smoker rate is probably more than you had planned on spending, but you know you need life insurance to protect your family.

-We can currently offer nicotine based e-cigarette users non-smoker rates from two different A+ (Superior) AM Best rated quality insurance companies.
+We can currently offer nicotine based e-cigarette users non-smoker rates from an A+ (Superior) AM Best rated quality insurance company.

 If you happen to use non-nicotine based e-cigarettes for that hand to mouth “smoking ritual,” then we have many more companies that will consider you for non-smoker rates.

-Finding the best e-cigarette life insurance rate takes a little research and depends a lot on your smoking and tobacco use history, as well as how much, what type, and how often you use e-cigarettes.
+Finding the best vaping and e-cigarettes life insurance rate takes a little research and depends a lot on your smoking and tobacco use history, as well as how much, what type, and how often you use e-cigarettes.

-If you have smoked regular cigarettes in the previous 12 months, then you will generally only qualify for tobacco or smoker rates with all life insurance companies.
+If you have smoked regular cigarettes in the previous 12 months, then you will generally only qualify for tobacco or smoker rates with all life insurance carriers.

 There are exceptions made regarding this, but they are infrequent.